 Travel agencies provide you with all the required permits if you are planning to trek based on their trekking packages.
 Passport size photos and passports are necessary to apply for the permit.

-Route to Panorama Trek
+Everest Panorama Trek Route

 On continuing the trek, the trail follows the route through the pine forest leading to Khumjung village and thus reaches Kunde for an overnight stay.
 The next morning, the trek follows through yak farm with a spectacular view of the Himalayas down to Namche and arrives in Monjo village.
 Moving further, it’ll be the last trek with a pleasant hike back to Lukla.
 The Everest Panorama trek concludes after the flight to Kathmandu from Lukla.

-Accommodation and Meals during Everest Panorama Trek
+Accommodation and Meals During Everest Panorama Trek

-Everest region is the desired trekking destination in Nepal.
+The Everest region is the desired trekking destination in Nepal.
 Tourists from different nations sign up for the Everest Panorama trek to observe the enchanting view of Mt.
 Everest.
 Consequently, the trekking trail offers tea houses and lodges for accommodation.

-A tea house is the accommodation along the trek.
+A tea house is accommodation along the trek.
 Hotels providing private rooms are available up until Namche Bazaar.
 The rooms are based on a twin-sharing basis.
 As you trek beyond Namche, tea houses are available for your stay.
 The cost can vary depending upon the amenities.
 The facilities provided by the tea houses get scarce as you gain higher altitudes with insufficient services.
-Tea houses are well equipped with electricity, warm blankets and pillow, western toilets, hot showers, etc.
+Tea houses are well equipped with electricity, warm blankets, and pillow, western toilets, hot showers, etc.

-Foods along the trek are quite good provided with three meals; breakfast, lunch and dinner.
+Foods along the trek are quite good provided with three meals; breakfast, lunch, and dinner.
 The price gets expensive as you gain higher altitudes.
-Generally, typical Nepali cuisine (Daal, bhat and tarkari) are served as lunch and dinner throughout the trek.
+Generally, typical Nepali cuisine (Daal, Bhat, and Tarkari) are served as lunch and dinner throughout the trek.
 Likewise, corn flakes, oatmeal, butter, jam, boiled eggs, etc. are breakfast meals.

-How difficult is the Everest Panorama Trek?
+How Difficult Is The Everest Panorama Trek?

 The trekking trails for the Everest Panorama is a moderate trek.
 Anyone who is determined can venture into this trek without any trekking experience.
 The trekking routes are designed by professionals in such a way that all age groups can participate.
 Usually, the trekking duration is about 5-6 hours on average.
 However, the trek from Tengboche to Mongo requires 7-8 hours of trek.
 Anyone with ordinary physical fitness can sign up for the Everest Panorama trek.

-Best Time for Everest Panorama Trek
+Best Season For Everest Panorama Trek

 Autumn (September to November)